datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 ### SAS Mid Tier

-The front end is deployed to the SAS Web Server as described [above](/dci-deploysas9/#3-deploy-the-frontend).
-This requires making a dedicated public folder in the htdocs directory.
+A single `index.html` file plus several CSS / JS / image files are served from a subfolder in the static content area SAS Web Server.

+This is served up by the _existing_ SAS Web Server, no additional server (running) process is required.

+If you are running more than one web server, you will need to deploy to them all.

 ### SAS Application Server

 Given the enhanced permissions needed of the system account, a dedicated / secured STP instance is recommended as described [here](/dci-stpinstance).

-All deployments of Data Controller also make use of a staging directory.
-This is used to store CSV and Excel files as uploaded by end users.
+All deployments of Data Controller also make use of a physical staging directory.
+This is used to store staged data, logs, plus CSV and Excel files as uploaded by end users.
 This directory should NOT be accessible by end users - only the SAS system account (eg `sassrv`) requires access to this directory.

 A typical small deployment will grow by a 10-20 mb each month.
 A very large enterprise customer, with 100 or more editors, might generate up to 1 GB or so per month, depending on the size and frequency of the Excel EUCs and CSVs being uploaded.
 Web modifications are restricted only to modified rows, so are typically just a few kb in size.

 ### SAS Metadata Server